Tascurator/tascurator-documents/docs/docs/modeling.md

 Constraints:

-- at least 8 characters long.
+- Less than or equal to 8 characters long
-- less than 30 characters long.
+- Greater than or equal to characters long
-- at least 1 capital letter.
+- At least 1 capital letter
-- at least 1 lowercase letter.
+- At least 1 lowercase letter
-- at least 1 special character.
+- At least 1 special character
-- at least 1 number.
+- At least 1 number
-- can be modified by Tenant at any time
+- Can be modified by the Landlord at any time

 ## ShareHouse - シェアハウス